Left Nationalists: Foundation

 Among the minimum objectives of the party, the most important were breaking the Spanish autonomic system, recognizing the right to self-determination and the right to the federation of the Catalan Countries, abolition of the provinces, Catalan being the only official language and a Catalan Parliament with full powers in Catalonia and in the new Catalan institutions.

 The intention of the founders of NE was to organize a unitary movement encompassing all left-wing independentists.
-On 13 January 1980 the PSAN in the assembly of Vinaròs suffered a split between the moderate wing of the party, that supported working within the new movement and committing it to institutional participation (Josep Huguet Francesc Codina), and the opposite sector (led by Josep Guia).
-On February 2, an extraordinary congress of the FNC in Vilafranca del Penedès, decided not to support NE, but a sector headed by Francesc Espriu, Antoni Malaret i Amigó and Josep Guillem split from the party and joined NE.
-The Catalan Communist Collective (CCC), led by Joan Oms joined NE, as also did part of the Catalan Workers Bloc (BCT) (including Josep-Lluís Carod-Rovira).
-The majority of the members of the new movement, however, were independent from the environmentalist, anti-militarist, lesbian and gay and feminist movements, as well as intellectuals and artists like Jordi Carbonell, Maria Mercè Marçal, Lluís Llach, Maria Àngels Anglada, Joan Oliver i Sallarès Pere Quart, Avel·lí Artís-Gener Tísner, Josep Maria Espinàs and Armand de Fluvià i Escorsa.
+On 13 January 1980, the PSAN in the assembly of Vinaròs suffered a split between the moderate wing of the party, which supported working within the new movement and committing it to institutional participation (Josep Huguet Francesc Codina), and the opposing sector (led by Josep Guia).
+On 2 February, an extraordinary congress of the FNC in Vilafranca del Penedès, decided not to support NE, but a sector headed by Francesc Espriu, Antoni Malaret i Amigó and Josep Guillem split from the party and joined NE.
+The Catalan Communist Collective (CCC), led by Joan Oms, joined NE, as did part of the Catalan Workers Bloc (BCT) (including Josep-Lluís Carod-Rovira).
+The majority of the members of the new movement, however, were independent from the environmentalist, anti-militarist, LGBT and feminist movements, as well as intellectuals and artists like Jordi Carbonell, Maria Mercè Marçal, Lluís Llach, Maria Àngels Anglada, Joan Oliver i Sallarès Pere Quart, Avel·lí Artís-Gener Tísner, Josep Maria Espinàs and Armand de Fluvià i Escorsa.

 The elections of 1980 and the construction of the party

-The 31 December 1979 57 representatives were elected to the Political Council and 15 to the secretariat.
+On 31 December 1979, 57 representatives were elected to the Political Council and 15 to the secretariat.
 54 comarcal councillors supported the new party.
 On February 3, 1980 NE held its first assembly in Manresa.

 NE presented lists to the elections to the Parliament of Catalonia in 1980, but suffered competition from BEAN, that tried to form a single left-wing independentist block, but failed.
 On March 18, organized a Grand Meeting of the Catalan Sports Palace in Barcelona, with performances by Celdoni Fennel and Lluís Llach and support of people from other Catalan Countries like Vicent Andrés i Estellés, Eliseu Climent, Biel Oliver, Sebastià Serra i Pere Jofre (Socialist Party of Mallorca), Josep Maria Llompart, Isidor Marí Mayans, Miquel Mayol (Esquerra Catalana dels Treballadors), Andreu Murillo Tudurí (Socialist Party of Menorca) i Vicent Ventura.
 The results were: